 In order to get rid of this content security vulnerability, PPWP Pro won’t embed the password to the protected page URL directly.
 Instead, it creates a random token.
 This custom string will begin with the ?ppwp_ac parameter.
 As a result, users won’t be able to figure out the password of the page.

 What if these access links get indexed?
 Users can search for and access your protected content with ease.
 PPWP plugin offers the Block Search Indexing feature which is used to stop crawlers from indexing your page URLs as well as the access links.
 These links won’t be shown up on any search results.

 Allow Users to Directly Access Password Protected Content

 Access links generated by Password Protect WordPress Pro plugin work as the key to unlock the protected content.
 Instead of asking users for a password, you can grant them direct access to the secured post.
 They don’t have to memorize numerous passwords or know which password should be used to unlock which page.

 There are many things you can do with these access links.
 It’s possible for you to expire a link after a period of time or a certain number of clicks.
 On top of that, the plugin forbids search engines from indexing your protected pages on search result pages too.

-Install Password Protect WordPress Pro and allow users to directly access your password protected content today!
+Install PPWP Pro and grant users direct access to your password-protected content today!